 OCR Cluster determines the technical settings for character recognition and processing to be used on this task.
 The clusters are built and optimized for the type of document typically processed in this step, so adjustment here should not be necessary.

-Details for configuring OCR tasks and clusters are found in the Process Administration Guide (Coming Soon).
+Details for configuring OCR tasks and clusters are found in the Process Administration Guide.

 Robotic Process Automation (RPA) is a powerful tool that allows an automated process to mimic a human’s interaction with an external piece of software, such as an application running locally on a Windows desktop or in a web browser.
 The Robot is configured to click buttons, fill in fields, and interact with applications in ways that mimic a human.